Where do I even begin!

 The city is beyond beautiful.
 It’s an amazing mixture of older (colonial?) architecture and brand new state of the art buildings and new construction randomly inserted into parts of the city.
 My apartment is located downtown very close (if not a part of) what would equivocate in Toronto to ‘the financial district’.
 Solid buildings.

-After a weekend of exploring and getting settled in to a new country, I’m excited for what work will bring!
+After a weekend of exploring and getting settled into a new country, I’m excited about what work will bring!

 Y estoy practicando mi Espanol!